-The appointed hour has arrived: it’s time for you and dozens of your relatives and friends to gather around the dining room table, stretched out to its full capacity for the most celebrated meal of the year –Thanksgiving.
+You’re on Thanksgiving Turkey duty: it’s time for you and dozens of your relatives and friends to gather around the dining room table, stretched out to its full capacity for the most celebrated meal of the year –Thanksgiving.
 But, like a weary child from the backseat during a cross-country trip, one question nags at you: Are we there yet?
 Am I sure the turkey’s done?

-For cooks who are afraid of disappointing all their aunts, uncles and cousins on a national holiday, here is a quick list of tell-tale signs that your Thanksgiving turkey is ready for its grand entrance.
+For cooks who are afraid of disappointing all their aunts, uncles, and cousins on a national holiday, here is a quick list of tell-tale signs that your Thanksgiving turkey is ready for its grand entrance.

 How do I know when the Thanksgiving turkey is ready?